lassiterdc/triton/doc/docker_run.rst

 Running TRITON using Docker
 ==================================

+Docker images can be run on most systems, including Linux, macOS, and Windows.
+To do so, the host machine must have Docker Engine (Docker) installed.
+This section provides step-by-step instructions on running TRITON using Docker for all supported operating systems.

 TRITON Docker image can be downloaded from Docker Hub using the following command:

 .. code-block:: bash